the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 VX/MV/MZ|Vertical| 4 x 2 item spritesheet (4 vertical frames)
 VX/MV/MZ|Horizontal| 4 x 2 item spritesheet (3 horizontal frames)

 > 🐲 Templates are super useful !
-They allow you to import RPG Maker content in 1 click !
+They allow you to import RPG Maker-compatible content in 1 click !

----
 ### Create your own template

 *In developpement*

----
 ### Create an animation manually

 Select at least 2 neighboring sprites thanks to < SHIFT key > + left-click.
 Then right-click to reach the menu.